analyticalworkflows/TeachingMaterials/classes/FasterComputing_part_1/README.md

 Here are two other reasons to use high-performance computing clusters (HPCs).
 First, running code on an HPC cluster frees up your personal machine to do other things (like write papers).
 Second, sometimes the syntactic hoops you have to jump through to optimize your code for speed can obscure its function, making it more difficult to understand and debug; in these cases it can be more efficient to run un-optimized code on an HPC.
 Of course, that is no excuse for writing inefficient code per se.
 If you are going to claim you are keeping code unoptimized for human readability, your code better be beautiful! :)

+We'll do everything in R today, but other languages have equivalent functions and the principles apply regardless.

-_[Notice that today's readings are Knitr-produced, combining Markdown, LaTex, and displayed (and run) R code.]_
+_As a preview for our upcoming classes on Typesetting, notice that today's readings are Knitr-produced, combining Markdown, LaTex, and displayed (and run) R code._

+***

 ### Required readings (_before class_)
 - Notes: [Rmd/FasterComputing_part_1.pdf](Rmd/FasterComputing_part_1.pdf)